 Before bedtime aim for at least 30 minutes of quiet time, doing relaxing things such as a bath, put pyjamas on, clean teeth, go to the toilet, read a bedtime story, give your child a goodnight kiss and turn the lights off as you leave the room.

 Sleep and autism

 Children often have sleep issues but for those on the autism spectrum, sleeping well may be particularly difficult.
-Take a look at autism.org.uk/about/health/sleep to find some strategies that can be used to help your child sleep better.
+Take a look at autism.org.uk/advice-and-guidance/topics/physical-health/sleep/parents to find some strategies that can be used to help your child sleep better.